ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

       alignment: centre
       name: Gareth Balshaw, Managing Director
-      quote: After starting the year off with a number of challenges and so much uncertainty, I am absolutely delighted to see us finish the financial year with a record 20% growth and to have surpassed for the first time, 5 million turnover.
+      quote: After starting the year off with a number of challenges and so much uncertainty due to the Coronavirus outbreak, I am absolutely delighted to see us finish the financial year with a record 20% growth and to have surpassed for the first time, 5 million turnover.
 The whole team have worked brilliantly throughout the pandemic and really pulled together to support the company through it's busiest and demanding time ever.
 We now have a very exciting journey ahead as we ambitiously push for another year of growth in 2021-22
 seo:
   title: ASL reach record growth throughout pandemic
   description: Assembly Solutions celebrate after reaching record growth in sales